mistorvadysha/BlockMixerMod/README.md

 ## How to use

 **Basic usage**
-To bind and to unbind and unbind a slot to BlockMixer click `B`.
+To bind and unbind a slot to BlockMixer click `B`.
 The binded slot will be highlighted with a green indicator.

 **"Toggle Mod" option**
 This option is for disable mod without cleaning BlockMixer's binded slots.
 To toggle mod press "Sneak" button (`Shift` by default)  + "Toggle hotbar slot" button (`B` by default), `Shift+B`.
 All binded slot will be highlighted with a green indicator.